 Budget Allocation Approach

-Penn State has developed a new data-driven budget allocation model as part of a comprehensive effort to modernize the University’s budgeting approach and to uphold Penn State’s commitment to student success, research, and the land-grant mission across the commonwealth.
+Penn State's data-driven budget allocation model is part of our modern budgeting approach to uphold the University's commitment to student success, research, and the land-grant mission across the commonwealth.

-The new data-driven budget model creates a clearer picture of the University’s overall revenue and costs and will help better inform spending priorities and investments to support Penn State’s mission and values.
+The data-driven budget model creates a clearer picture of the University’s overall revenue and costs and helps to better inform spending priorities and investments to support Penn State’s mission and values.
 The University is committed to aligning resources with the needs of our students by using data and metrics to inform annual allocations.
+By budgeting ahead two fiscal years (meaning we are planning for 2026-27 fiscal year in 2025), our students, their families, and our unit leaders are able to plan for the future.

-To help keep Penn State on track with its financial goals and to protect institutional finances, monthly financial reports will be distributed to budget executives, financial officers, the president, and the Board of Trustees.
+To help keep Penn State on track with its financial goals and to protect institutional finances, monthly financial reports are distributed to budget executives, financial officers, the president, and the Board of Trustees.

 Penn State’s Institutional Values